-The aleatory variability in the five GMMs used in this analysis is generally a function of period, magnitude, and $V_830$ .
+The aleatory variability in the five GMMs used in this analysis is generally a function of period, magnitude, and $V_s30$ .
 Details of the individual aleatory variability models can be found in the respective references.
-For example, for the Abrahamson et al. (2014) model and a $V_830$ of 760 m/sec, sigma varies from 0.67 to 0.81, 0.65 to 0.72 and 0.62 to 0.69 for M 5, 6, and 7, respectively.
+For example, for the Abrahamson et al. (2014) model and a $V_s30$ of 760 m/sec, sigma varies from 0.67 to 0.81, 0.65 to 0.72 and 0.62 to 0.69 for M 5, 6, and 7, respectively.
 Note that the aleatory variability in the GMMs represents ergodic sigma, which includes site-to-site variability.
 This analysis assumes the TSF is founded on rock and there is no need for a site response analysis.
-If a site response analysis is performed in the future and variability in site amplification is included, then there is some double-counting of site aleatory variability.
+If a site response analysis is performed in the future and variability.
 If the results of the firm rock PSHA with the fully ergodic sigma are used, then use of only mean amplification factors from site response analysis should be considered as an approach to avoid double counting site variability.

-A range in $V_s30$ of 700 to 1,000 m/sec was used in the NGA models for the Gila conglomerate (see Section 4.3).
-Other input parameters for the NGA-West2 GMMs include $Z{2.5}$ , the depth of a $V_s$ of 2.5 km/sec (a proxy for basin effects) which is only used in one model, Campbell and Bozorgnia (2014).
-Abrahamson et al. (2014) and Chiou and Youngs (2014) use $Z{1.0}$ the depth to the $V_S$ of 1.0 km/sec.
-We adopted the default values for $Z{2.5}$ and $Z{1.0}$ using equations provided by the authors based on the $V_S30$ at the site.
+A range in Vs30 of 700 to 1,000 m/sec was used in the NGA models for the Gila conglomerate (see Section 4.3).
+Other input parameters for the NGA-West2 GMMs include $Z{2.5}$ , the depth of a Vs of 2.5 km/sec (a proxy for basin effects), which is only used in one model, Campbell and Bozorgnia (2014).
+Abrahamson et al. (2014) and Chiou and Youngs (2014) use $Z{1.0}$ the depth to the Vs of 1.0 km/sec.
+We adopted the default values for $Z{2.5}$ and $Z{1.0}$ using equations provided by the authors based on the Vs30 at the site.
 Other parameters such as depth to the top of rupture (zero for all surficial faults unless specified otherwise), dip angle, and rupture width are specified for each fault or calculated within the PSHA code.

-As noted by Al Atik and Youngs (2014), the development of the NGA-West2 models was a collaborative effort with many interactions and exchanges of ideas among the developers and the developers indicated that an additional epistemic uncertainty needs to be incorporated into the median ground motions in order to more fully represent an appropriate level of epistemic uncertainty on the median.
+As noted by AI Atik and Youngs (2014), the development of the NGA-West2 models was a collaborative effort with many interactions and exchanges of ideas among the developers and the developers indicated that an additional epistemic uncertainty needs to be incorporated into the median ground motions in order to more fully represent an appropriate level of epistemic uncertainty on the median.
 The three-point distribution and model of Al Atik and Youngs (2014) was applied.
 The model is a function of magnitude, style of faulting and spectral period.